AdobeDocs/campaign-classic.en/help/technotes/acc-config-updates.md

 ### APNs root certificate updates

-On March 29 2021, an Apple Push Notification service (APNs) infrastructure update will impact Adobe Campaign Classic iOS channel.
+On March 29 2021, an Apple Push Notification service (APNs) infrastructure update impacted Adobe Campaign Classic iOS channel.
 An OS configuration change is **mandatory** to avoid iOS push channel outage.

 Learn more about APNs changes [in this page](https://developer.apple.com/news/?id=7gx0a2lp).